DamdlENI/Grep-Rust/README.md

 **For Windows user :**

-for the redirect donc copy C: D: just /user/ etc etc
+for the redirect dont copy C: D: just /user/.../...